SansGuidon/bookmarks/README.md

 * [Remote Mob Programming](https://www.remotemobprogramming.org/) - A summary of the essentials of successful Remote Mob Programming
 * [Jason Fried](https://m.signalvnoise.com/status-meetings-are-the-scourge/) - (2016) Status meetings are the scourge.
 * [Joe Casabona](https://casabona.org/2019/01/eliminating-slack-distraction/) - (2019) Eliminating Slack as a Distraction to Work Better
+* [Gergely Orosz](https://blog.pragmaticengineer.com/talk-first-code-later/) - (2019) Talk First, Code Later
+> the "talk first, code later" approach is an un-intuitive tool that speeds development up and leads to better communication between engineers and teams.
+> Everyone would have saved so much time, if only we communicated first and wrote code only after.

 ## Communication
 * [Bohm Dialogue](https://en.m.wikipedia.org/wiki/Bohm_Dialogue) - (also known as Bohmian Dialogue or "Dialogue in the Spirit of David Bohm") is a freely flowing group conversation in which participants attempt to reach a common understanding, experiencing everyone's point of view fully, equally and nonjudgementally.[1]
 This can lead to new and deeper understanding.
 The purpose is to solve the communication crises that face society,[2] and indeed the whole of human nature and consciousness.